-Each bracelet comes with a wild elephant to track and access to an interactive map to follow their adventures.
+- Each bracelet comes with a wild elephant to track and access to an interactive map to follow their adventures.
+How cool!!

 Elephant Migration Project

-- As you receive updates about your elephant, pin the location on this map of Kenya where this project is located (your elephant may wander further – they don’t believe in boundaries after all).
-You can learn about geography and migration and follow your new friend’s travels at the same time.
-Or find a map online and print it off.
+- As you receive updates about your elephant, pin the location on a map of Africa (your elephant may wander further – they don’t believe in boundaries!).
+You can learn about geography and migration and follow your new friend’s travels.

-- For a different map option, there’s also this type of large peel-and-stick animal wall map which I really want.
+- There’s also this type of large peel-and-stick animal wall map for a different map option, which I want.

 Ages 3+: Elephant block puzzle, nice and colorful